Grid plan: Late 19th century to the present

-These innovations he based on functional grounds: the block size, to enable the creation of a quiet interior open space (60 m by 60 m) and allow ample sunlight and ventilation to its perimeter buildings; the rectilinear geometry, the wide streets and boulevards to sustain high mobility and the truncated corners to facilitate turning of carts and coaches and particularly vehicles on fixed rails.
+Cerda formulated these innovations in response to changing functional needs.
+As cities grew larger, through traffic, travel distance, noise, and pollution from carts became significant issues.
+Larger blocks with major perpendicular roads enables the creation of a quiet interior open space (60 m by 60 m) and allow ample sunlight and ventilation to its perimeter buildings; the rectilinear geometry, the wide streets and boulevards to sustain high mobility and the truncated corners to facilitate turning of carts and coaches and particularly vehicles on fixed rails.
+As buildings became taller, the new design also permitted a more natural sense of scale to the buildings from the street and reduced wind speeds.

-In maps of larger American cities the downtown areas are almost always grids.
+In the early 1900s, urban planners such as New York architect Charles Lamb, who was one of the first to sketch out a city plan with a hexagonal grid, and Rudolf Muller, Austrian architect who iterated upon Lamb's hexagonal grid system, demonstrated their application and value to city grids.
+During the 1920s, Noulan Cauchon, a Canadian planner and engineer, further refined and optimized the hexagonal model—even showing how it can be integrated into existing cities.
+With growing concerns over vehicle flow, this model provided a reduction in collision points; from 16 to just 3 by reducing the 4-way intersection of a traditional orthogonal grid, to a 3-way intersection that allows for better sightline with its obtuse 120° angle.
+However, Thomas Adams who was "pivotal in making urban planning a separate profession and in codifying residential design practice" preferred square grids and suburban cul-de-sacs.
+Adam's rebutted Cauchon's work in his co-authored Harvard book: The Design of Residential Areas: Basic Considerations, Principles, and Methods (1934), modifying Cauchon's drawings to disfavour hexagonal grids, despite them being the most efficient grid model.
+This publishment received widespread attention, and led to the adoption of square grids in the downtown areas of most large American colonial cities.

 These areas represent the original land dimensions of the founded city, generally around one square mile.
 Some cities expanded the grid further out from the centre, but maps also show that, in general, as the distance from the centre increases, a variety of patterns emerge in no particular discernible order.
-In juxtaposition to the grid they appear random.
+In juxtaposition to the grid, they appear random.
 These new patterns have been systematically classified and their design characteristics measured.